Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Experiments

 \subsection{Dissipative Bosonic Model}

 \textbf{Experimental Setup.} The dissipative bosonic model is a frequently studied open quantum system \cite{DecayFragmendationBoseHubbard,BERG2019239}.
-We test our methods on this model because it has a more complex evolution equation and because it has greater real-world applicability.
+We test our methods on this model because it has a more complex evolution equation with rich real-world applicabilitions.